GoogleCloudPlatform/professional-services/examples/cryptorealtime/README.md

 In this tutorial we will graph the trades, volume and time delta from trade execution until it reaches our system (an indicator of how near real-time we get the data).

-The goal of the tutorial - realtime 'periscope' multi exchange BTC/USD observer
+The goal of the tutorial - realtime periscope multi exchange BTC/USD observer

 ![Alt Text](https://media.giphy.com/media/238teoXcI17pu3YOSP/giphy.gif)

 [Consider reading the Medium article](https://medium.com/@igalic/bigtable-beam-dataflow-cryptocurrencies-gcp-terraform-java-maven-4e7873811e86)